Dedicated to the preservation of the Cavalier King Charles Spaniel

 Health tested parents are a good place to start.
 Please, be sure to deal with a committed breeder who has an interest in the dogs they have bred.
 They want to have an overall picture for the future generations.
 Websites can be deceiving.
 Visit the home of the breeder, if at all possible.
 Look for a breeder that takes genetic testing seriously.
 Otherwise, your less expensive Cavalier will likely cost you a lot more in the long run.
 By purchasing a puppy from a committed breeder, you are also gaining a mentor and friend who also has a vested interest in your puppy.
 They are not just breeding puppies, they are planning by doing pedigree research, health research and should have a specific goal for each breeding they do with an overall goal in improving their breeding program.
 Every puppy matters.

 Contrary to popular belief, many breeders do not have both parents on site.
 When breeders are researching lines and working on breeding goals, they may use stud dogs from other parts of the country or even out of the country.
 As a breeder you are looking for the best possible match for your girl.
 You want to select a stud dog with specific qualities.
 That may include longevity in pedigrees, specific health testing, knowing what improvements your girl needs and looking for the stud you best believe can improve the next generation.
 Sometimes it’s a wonderful combination, other times it’s not what you hoped for.
-Again, genetics and mother nature.
-Much is out of our control.
+Again, genetics and mother nature, much is out of our control.

-A reputable breeder will work with their adoptive families if or when health issues arise.
+A reputable breeder will work with their puppy families if or when health issues arise.
 They will be available for questions regarding a variety of issues: health, diet, supplements, and other recommendations.
 Remember, the breeder you choose should desire to have a vested interest in any puppy they produce.
 They CAN NOT guarantee your dog will never have an issue.
 That is just unrealistic.
 However, they will want to celebrate with you on your victories, and they will mourn with you during disappointment.

 In our opinion dealing with a reputable breeder lowers some of the risks through research and testing, but the reality is just like in people, things do come up.
 A seasoned breeder friend once told me “If you breed enough, long enough, you will see things come up.”
 We just do not know what will happen when we combine different genes.
+The best we can do is our best.

 Prices

 On the average serious breeder prices start at $4000 and go up from there.
 (Especially if the parent dogs have been MRI’d.)
 However just because a puppy is expensive it does not mean the breeder is testing for these conditions.
-Prices of Cavaliers can vary greatly in different areas of the country depending on geographic location & health testing etc.
+Prices of Cavaliers can vary greatly in different areas of the country depending on geographic location & health testing etc. It is common to see them from $4500 – $6500.
+And some of those are not testing for everything.

 All of our pet puppies are placed on a limited AKC Registration only.
 We rarely sell a puppy on an open registration.
-We either register the puppies ourselves on a Limited Registration to the adoptive family and/or hold the registration papers until proof of spay or neuter is provided on our puppies.
+We either register the puppies ourselves on a Limited Registration to the puppy’s adoptive family and/or hold the registration papers until proof of spay or neuter is provided on our puppies.
 This is for the safety and protection of our puppies.
 Please ask me why, and I will be happy to share our reasons for this decision.
 Our first responsibility is to provide our puppies with the best and safest homes possible.
-We will provide a 3 generation pedigree on every puppy we place.
+We will provide a 3-generation pedigree on every puppy we place.

 Whether you choose to adopt a puppy from us or from someone else, please become informed about the breed.
 If we do not have what you are looking for, please CONTACT US.
 We know many other reputable breeders who may have what you are looking for.